ieeeuoft/react-workshop-2025/README.md

 We build the following Apps as Milestones

-* Milestone 1: A counter in HTML (Only the structure, the counter does not work!)
-* Milestone 2: Counter using React and style it using Tailwind CSS
+* Milestone 1: Counter using React and style it using Tailwind CSS
-* Milestone 3: Exchange rate App by fetching API
+* Milestone 2: Exchange rate App by fetching API

+##  1. Node.js Installation
+1. Download Node.js

+Visit the official Node.js website (https://nodejs.org)

+Download the LTS version

+Make sure the operating system you select is correct!

+2. Install Node.js
+Windows: Run the download installer.
+Follow the installation wizard.
+Ensure you have selected the option to install Node.js and npm (Node Package Manager)

+Mac: Open the downloaded .pkg file.
+Follow the prompts to complete the installation

+3. Make sure that Node.js is installed properly

+Check that these commands work:

+node -v

+npm -v

-## 1. Setup
+## 2. Setup
 1. Create a new folder on your laptop
 2. `cd` into the new folder
 3. Run `git clone https://github.com/guaaaaa/React_workshop.git`